ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

 ---
 > "Think in the small like you think in the large." _-Rich Hickey_

+## Why organise ?

+### Software architecture is about the organization of code.
 Qualities of good code also apply to the bigger picture.
-Software architecture is about the organization of code.
 The main qualities of robust system designs are
  * Separation of Concerns
  * Strong domain boundaries
  * Known dependencies

-This is largely a bullet point breakdown of concepts without the what & why they help to manage complexity.
-I didn't want to elaborate this post to the extent of writing a book (yet!).
-So, let's get right into it:
+### Organisation into modular components helps us to:
+ * Manage complexity and onboard new developers easier by providing a clear map of the flow of information through the system.
+ * Shorten the feedback loop from changes-made <--> effect measured via faster compile/test/deploy/review turnaround times.
+ * Reduce the required developer knowledge for a task to a much smaller subset, instead of having to navigate & memorise all layers of the system first.

 ## Separation of Concerns
  * Single purpose components (at all levels - companies, systems,services, .., modules,functions)